aerickt/lapwing-for-beginners/src/Chapter-18.md

 ### Proper nouns starting with "j"

-`#SKWR` is a really hard chord to press, especially when writing at speed. `#STKPW` is an alternative chord for proper nouns starting with "j".
+`#SKWR` is a difficult chord to press, especially when writing at speed. `#STKPW` can be used as an alternative chord for proper nouns starting with "j".

 * `#STKPWER/PHA/TPHEU` Germany
 * `#STKPWO/TPHO/THAPB` Jonathan

 ## Alternative proper nouns with a prefix stroke

 Some machines may not be compatible with remapping the top `S-` key.
-In this case, you can instead use `#` as a stroke on its own to prefix proper nouns.
+In this case, the number key can be used as a stroke on its own to indicate that subsequent strokes will be treated as a proper noun.
 This is handled through the <code class="code-mono">lapwing-prefixed-proper-nouns.json</code> dictionary.
-If you do not need this functionality, you can safely remove this from your dictionary stack.
+If you do not need this functionality, you can safely remove it from your stack.

 #### Examples

+* `#/A/TPHA` Anna
-* `#/KEFPB` Kevin
+* `#/KAL/TKPWAR/KWREU` Calgary
-* `#/PAT` Pat
+* `#/PHAT` Mat
+* `#/SRAPB/KAOU/SRER/AOEU/HRAPBD` Vancouver Island

 ## No test this chapter!